More ‘boomerang’ employees return to Microsoft as corporate culture shifts

 Emerging technologies

-Microsoft has long courted and encouraged employees to return to the company, said Chuck Edward, who is director of its global talent acquisition.
+Microsoft has long courted and encouraged employees to return to the company, said Chuck Edward, who is corporate vice president of its global talent acquisition.
 In recent years Microsoft has been in an especially strong position because of its rising stock price and word-of-mouth about the Nadella culture shift.

 More broadly, recruits are taking renewed interest in the company’s emerging technology, such as its Azure cloud-computer service and HoloLens augmented-reality technology.